dm03514/blog/go/introduction-to-race-conditions/README.md

   <img width="500" src="static/synchronous_flow.png">
 </p>

 Traditional web environments act just like this, but instead of running a single script they start multiple single scripts!
-In apache and other environments (unicorn, uwsgi) this means specifying a number of processes to start (the concurrency level) and then each one of those is able to handle connnections as they come in, which provides a pool.
+In apache and other environments (unicorn, uwsgi) this means specifying a number of processes to start (the concurrency level) and then each one of those is able to handle connections as they come in, which provides a pool.
 While this model is easy to reason about an insulates engineers from reasoning about concurrency it does mean that concurrent connections scale linearly with respect to hardware resources (ie processes):

 <p align="center">
   <img src="static/synchronous_server_vs_prefork.png">